Wood processing techniques

 photo source: popularmechanics.com

-As the swallowtail is an aesthetic joint, which if done well adds value to the object, there are also craftsmen who choose to make the joint normal, visible on both sides.
+As the swallowtail is an aesthetic joint, which if done well adds value to the object, there are also craftsmen who choose to do the normal joint, visible on both sides.

 swallowtail